Information about snow profiles

 Classification takes place automatically according to the following criteria:

-• Good (green circles): Rutschblock score 7, 6 or 5 with partial fracture and ECT with no fracture, no fracture propagation or only partial fracture propagation.
+• Good (green circles): Rutschblock score 7 (RBNF), 6 or 5 with partial fracture and ECT with no fracture, no fracture propagation or only partial fracture propagation.

 • Fair (orange circles): Rutschblock score 5 entire block, 4 or 3 with partial fracture and ECT with fracture propagation* across entire column width, but not before the 22nd tap (2nd tap from the shoulder).